Want to organize an unforgettable, fun soccer pep rally but don’t know where to start? We’ve got you covered!

-To make teams, you can choose 5-10 names at random for seniors, juniors, sophomores, and freshmen.
-The players should form a line while laying head to toe on the floor.
+To make teams, you can randomly choose 5-10 names for seniors, juniors, sophomores, and freshmen.
+The players should form a line while lying head to toe on the floor.

-Once the buzzer sounds, the players have to use just their feet to pass the ball from one end of the line to the other.
+Once the buzzer sounds, the players must use their feet to pass the ball from one end of the line to the other.

 Make sure to have some people available to help bring back the balls that get knocked out of play.

-With tricycle races, you won’t just watch soccer players ride tiny trikes, but also teachers and administrators if you manage to convince them to, how fun is that!
+With tricycle races, you won’t watch soccer players ride tiny trikes but teachers and administrators if you manage to convince them how fun it is!

-To make things extra fun, you can set up an obstacle course with cones to map out a wacky course with painter’s tape for a small race with small trikes.
+To make things extra fun, you can set up an obstacle course with cones to map out a wacky course with painter’s tape for a small race with tiny trikes.

-We all love the fun we get from three-legged races, but what if we add a soccer twist to it?
-Rules are the same as the traditional three-legged race with the addition that the partners must hold the soccer ball between their hips.
+We all love the fun we get from three-legged races, but what if we add a soccer twist?
+Rules are the same as the traditional three-legged race, with the addition that the partners must hold the soccer ball between their hips.